hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 <strike>Proposal: Let's discuss the following questions together briefly to find out what we already know about energy, electricity and the Internet.</strike>

-Proposal: Let's discuss the following questions briefly to find out what we already know about the Internets and its environemental impact.
+Proposal: Let's discuss the following questions briefly to find out what we already know about the Internets and its environmental impact.

 **Do you use the Internet?
 How?**